Bar Legal Aid Sub Committee

 The Legal Aid Office

-20 Victoria Street, ground floor (corner of Cedar Avenue opposit BTC by stop lights)
+20 Victoria Street, ground floor (corner of Cedar Avenue opposite BTC by stop lights)

 Hamilton HM 12